byildiz/aoc2023/README.md

 In part 2, we can substitute Js with 1s for value calculation.
 To find the type of a hand, we should convert jokers to the most frequent card in order to make the hand as strong as possible.

+### Day 8
+For the second part, we can first find the required number of steps to cycle each of the XXA->XXZ paths, and then the answer will be least common multiple of those steps.
+The solution assumes that we are right at the beginning of each of the paths.